SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## Data Level Structure

-Sales Connection organizes its data into seven hierarchical levels which is called Data Level Structure, ensuring structured and efficient data management:<br><br>
+Caction organizes its data into seven hierarchical levels which is called Data Level Structure, ensuring structured and efficient data management:<br><br>

 - **Customer:** This is the topmost level containing client information, including contact details, and addresses.
 - **Project:** Projects are organized under customers, representing major deals,  or contracts associated with a customer.